 The proof is given in Appendix~\ref{app:clt1} and is based on uniform asymptotic equicontinuity of the empirical process $\sqrt{n}\,(\hat F - F)$ combined with Knight’s identity.
 Uniform asymptotic equicontinuity ensures that replacing \(q(z,h)\) by its estimator \(\hat q(z,h)\) inside the indicator process produces an \(o_p(1)\) remainder uniformly over bounded neighbourhoods.

 \textbf{Remark.} When \(h = 0\), the asymptotic variance reduces to \(\tau(1-\tau)/f(q(\tau))^2\), the classical variance of the sample quantile.
-For \(h > 0\), the quadratic smoothing introduces additional terms that blend quantile-like and mean-like behavior, leading to the variance expression \(B(z,h)/(2f(q(z,h))+h)^2\).
-This hybrid structure enables the efficiency--robustness trade-off analyzed in Section~\ref{sec:efficiency}.
+For \(h > 0\), the quadratic regularization introduces additional terms that blend quantile-like and mean-like behaviour, leading to the variance expression \(B(z,h)/(2f(q(z,h))+h)^2\).
+This hybrid structure enables the efficiency--robustness trade-off analysed in Section~\ref{sec:efficiency}.

 \begin{corollary}[Variance along constant-quantile lines] For a fixed quantile level $\tau\in(0,1)$, consider the parameter pairs $(z(\tau,h),h)$ that satisfy $F(q(z(\tau,h),h))=\tau$, where

 Along this line, the asymptotic variance from Theorem~\ref{thm:CLT} simplifies to